dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.6.3**

+*   Fix for reschedule processing function for Multi-Day events where you would get a "Task Dates are Required!" message even with all dates filled in.

 **Version 3.6.2**

 *   Minor update to add new filter hook for single sheet display to allow extensions to add content to the sheet title/header area.